rules & regulations

 These Rules may only be amended at a General Meeting and any amendments thereto shall not come into force until approved by the Registrar of Societies.

-The funds of CanCham shall not be used to pay the fines of any Members who have been convicted in court.
+11.2 The funds of CanCham shall not be used to pay the fines of members who have been convicted in court.

-CanCham shall not attempt to restrict or in any manner interfere with trade prices or engage in any trade union activity as defined by any Singapore laws and regulations relating to trade unions in force in Singapore.
+11.3 CanCham shall not attempt to restrict or in any other manner interfere with trade or prices or engage in any Trade Union activity as defined in any written law relating to trade unions for the time being in force in Singapore.

-CanCham shall not engage in any political activity or allow its funds and/or premises to be used for any political purposes.
+11.5 CanCham shall not indulge in any political activity or allow its funds and/or premises to be used for political purposes.

 12.1 General Meeting